 Beat the flu this season!
 A flu vaccine is the first and best way to protect yourself and the people around you from influenza and its potentially serious complications.

 Beginning September 22 through December 22, flu vaccines will be available on a walk-in basis every Monday from 10 am until 6 pm and Wednesday 8 am until 4 pm at the Health Department.
 Tuesdays, Thursdays and Fridays by appointment.
 The vaccine the Health Department is administering covers 4 strains of the flu.
 Flu shots and Flu Mist (subject to availability) will be offered.
 For those who are uninsured, cost varies based on income eligibility and family size.
 Most insurance is accepted and consider flu vaccination a covered benefit.
-For more information contact our Preventive Health & Immunizations division at (810) 987-5729.
+For more information contact St. Clair County Preventive Health & Immunizations at (810) 987-5729.

 Flu vaccine is also available at the Teen Health Center, by appointment, for those 10-21 years of age.
 Call (810) 987-1311.

 The single best way to protect against the seasonal and/or pandemic flu is to get vaccinated every year.
 It is recommended that everyone 6 months of age and older get immunized.
-The nasal mist vaccine is made with weakened flu virus that does not cause the flu and is approved for use in healthy people 2-49 years of age who are not pregnant.
+The Flu Mist vaccine (nasal mist) is made with weakened flu virus that does not cause the flu and is approved for use in healthy people 2-49 years of age who are not pregnant.
 Flu Mist is now recommended for healthy children 2-8 years of age when available.